Dominique chickens are the ideal dual-purpose chicken. Many chicken owners like to raise this unique chicken breed.

 Dominique Chicken Lifespan

-Usually, Dominique chickens live for about 6-8 years, but this depends on how well they are taken care of.
+Usually, Dominique chickens live for about 6-8 years, but this depends on how well they are cared for.
 They have a good life expectancy as dual-purpose chickens.

 Eggs Production

 Dominique hens produce 4 eggs in a week.
-Dominique is known as one of the best egg-laying chicken breeds, which lay medium-sized light-brown eggs.
+Dominique is one of the best egg-laying chicken breeds, which lays medium-sized light-brown eggs.

 They lay around 230-270 eggs per year.
-Few Dominique hens go occasionally broody, and they are excellent mothers and are quite attentive to their chicks.
+A Few Dominique hens occasionally go broody; they are excellent mothers and attentive to their chicks.

-The success rates of raising their chicks by them are high.
+Their success rates in raising their chicks are high.
 The Dominique chicks are auto-sexing and could easily be classified upon hatching.

-Most of the Dominique chicks have white spots on their head; in females, these spots are small and concentrated, while in male chicks, these spots are more diffused and scattered.
+Most Dominique chicks have white spots on their heads; in females, these spots are small and concentrated, while in males, they are more diffused and scattered.

 Here is the list of chickens that lay colored eggs.